 "There's a lot of memories," Samuels said.
 "I would play with the grown men and they'd help me out.
 When I started I couldn't make the lay-ups and I'd be on the floor all the time.
 I've come a long way.
 The way I played, in Jamaica I have a big body.
 I was about 6-foot-7 and was getting my shot blocked.
 I didn't like it.
 I would get mad and they'd taunt me everyday in the hot sun in Jamaica."

 And now the tables have turned.
-It's Samuels who has a man's body, a burgeoning game and a future that is just as hot as the sun he toiled under.
+It's Samuels who has a man's body, a burgeoning game and a future that is just as hot as the sun he toiled under in Jamaica.